liuyigh/PythonLearningNotes/README.md

 # Python Learning Notes

+## system
+1. use pyenv to get around root privileges
+2. use Anaconda to get around compiling restriction
+3. Anaconda missing packages:
+        * mandrill
+        * plotly

 ## Crontab
 ### Allow relative Path in crontab:
 1. crontab can use cd to change working directory